Pirate Security Conference: Conference 2024

 The 2024 conference was held on 17 and 18 February 2024 in Munich.
 The topic was "The Quantum Leap in Technology and Geopolitics" and speakers included Sara Hjalmarsson, Grit Friedrich, Anastasiya Shapochkina, Ronen Eidelman, Alexis Roussel, Benjamin Tallis, Mikuláš Peksa, Florian Gallwitz and Alexander Kohler.

 On 10 May 2024, another conference was held online within the framework of the NAFO "Future Forum".
 The topics were "Russia's war of aggression and scenarios of global competition between major powers" and "(Dis)information".
 Speakers were Märt Pöder, Alexander Kohler, Sara Hjalmarrson and Schoresch Davoodi, among others.

 Conference 2025

 The 10 year anniversary 2025 conference was held on 15 and 16 February 2025 in Munich.
 The topic of the conference was "How to deal with disruption in interesting times?".
 Speakers at the conference included Olena Tregub, Pat Mächler, Benjamin Tallis, Sara Hjalmarsson, Alexander Kohler, Stephen Douglas, Reza Parchizadeh, Theresa Fallon, Marcus Welsch, Philppe Burger, Alexis Roussel and Dietmar Pichler.

+Conference 2026

+The 2026 conference was held on 14 and 15 February at the DesignWerkschau in Munich.
+The theme was "How should we deal with AI, hybrid warfare, drones, and other revolutionary developments?".
+Topics included artificial intelligence, disinformation and democratic resilience, hybrid warfare, the war in Ukraine, geopolitical developments and the political situation in Iran.
+Speakers included Marcus Welsch, Dietmar Pichler, Schoresch Davoodi, Babak Tubis, Philippe Burger, Mark Reicher, Reza Parchizadeh, Alexis Roussel, Marie Kresbach Kabera, Seydou Sougoulé, Sara Hjalmarsson and Alexander Kohler.